Monitoring Executions

 * Sample Applet (sample_applet:main) (failed) job-zzzz

-will only return up to ten of the most recently launched executions matching your search query.
-To change the number of executions returned, you can use the -n
+returns up to ten of the most recently launched executions matching your search query.
+Use the -n

 $ dx find executions -n 100